Introduction

 We can maintain the credentials of the user by creating different tables for User and Roles etc… in our database manually.

-But there are built in providers that take up the heavy lifting of managing the credentials and roles in the database.
-They also provide APIs for creating and managing user credentials and roles effectively.
 With these providers in place the user need not worry about writing custom logic for creating and managing users and roles.

 Membership provider was one of the oldest provider to manage credentials through the sql server database.